Absence of strong CP violation: Topology, axial anomaly and index theorem

 into a continuous mode,

 by an infinitesimal change of $t$.
 It follows that the number of zero modes is independent of the flow time, from the multi-instanton regime to present lattice cut-offs, which means that either $Q = n_-$ or $Q = -n_+$.
-In summary, the topological charge is mapped one-to-one to the number of zero modes.

 The `vanishing theorem', and the fact that the vacuum splits into disconnected sectors of topological charge $Q$, has notable consequences.
-To be mentioned first is the cluster property, which was considered to be violated in the presence of instantons and anti-instantons.
+To be mentioned first is the cluster property, which states that truncated correlators tend to zero faster than any power of distance.
+It has been argued that it is violated in the presence of instantons and anti-instantons~\cite{Luscher:1979yd}.
 Consider the topological charge density